-First, hit the green button below to install the AI-powered polaroid photo maker.
-Follow the guidance of the installation wizard and get started in the program shortly after downloading it.
+First, install the AI-powered polaroid photo maker on your computer.
+Follow the guidance of the installation wizard and get started with the program shortly after downloading it.
 Once you are on the startup screen, import your photo into the editor.

 Step 2.
 Apply Polaroid Color Correction